cfrankluis/GoldBadgeChallenges/README.md

 - Badge Name
 - A list of door names it can access

+When providing a list of door names, each door name must be separated by a comma as shown below:
+>i.e.  A1,A2,B1,B2,C3,C4,D7,E8

 Once the following properties have been provided, a badge with the provided properties will be stored in a dictionary with its ID serving as the key to access the data about the badge.

 ## Updating doors on an existing badge